OCA/sale-workflow/sale_payment_sheet/readme/DESCRIPTION.rst

-This module allows to commercial users register payments in a payment sheet.
+This module allows salesmen to register payments in a new document called payment sheet, accessible only with the sales permission.
+This sheet includes the paid amount, and an optional reference to which invoice(s) is(are) being paid.
-This payment sheet will generate a bank statement when is confirmed.
+This payment sheet will generate a bank statement when confirmed.